deltabayou/deltabayou.github.io/_shorts/short05.md

 There had been no question of sitting near Arabella at dinner, as he did not rank highly enough for that honor, but he had still managed a nice enough time, chatting pleasantly with Miss Jennings and her father who were both near to him.
 He even found the elderly Lady Keating to be a surprising wit.
 And of course, there was Arabella.
 Just be nearing her, basking in her presence was enough to make the dinner worth his while.
 He drank in glances of her between bites, between sips, noticing that she seemed to be watching him the whole while, a secret lurking in her eyes as she chatted with the others.

 It was not until after dinner that he managed a moment alone with her.
 It was carefully contrived.
-She had led the procession from the dining room- the women following her to the sitting room to chat while the gentlemen went for a smoke and a drink in Lord Balfrey's study.
+She had led the procession from the dining room--the women following her to the sitting room to chat while the gentlemen went for a smoke and a drink in Lord Balfrey's study.
 Marlowe had dawdled behind the pack of gentlemen.
 And Arabella was lingering at the door after the ladies had filed into the room ahead of her.

 His heart beat faster at her scent as he drew near.
 "I have an idea," she whispered as he walked by.
 "Play along when it is time."